dasch-swiss/dsp-tools/docs/cli-commands.md

 dsp-tools id2iri xmlfile.xml mapping.json
 ```

+The following options are available:

+- `-r` | `--remove-resources` (optional): remove resources if their ID is in the mapping
+  (this prevents doubled resources on the DSP server,
+  because the resources occurring in the mapping already exist on the DSP server)

 The output file is written to `[original name]_replaced_[timestamp].xml`.

+If the flag `--remove-resources` is set,
+all resources of which the ID is in the mapping are removed from the XML file.
+This prevents doubled resources on the DSP server,
+because normally, the resources occurring in the mapping already exist on the DSP server.

 This command cannot be used isolated,
 because it is part of a bigger procedure